[Last updated November 26, 2024]

 While this isn’t a complete list of everything you’ll need, it will get you started.

 When searching for these documents, remember that they probably won’t be ready on the first day of the new year.
-Often, it can take the companies that generate documents like W-2s and 1099s a couple of weeks (sometimes a couple of months) to send you the document.
+Often, it can take the companies that generate documents like W-2s and 1099s a couple of weeks (sometimes a couple of months) to send them.
 You can usually expedite this process by allowing electronic delivery of these documents.

 Once you have the necessary documents in order, you should look at the numerous deductions and credits for seniors.
 There are quite a few available, so you should take advantage of them if you can.
 After all, reducing your tax burden will free up money you can spend on living expenses or the cost of senior care services.

-Remember, there is a difference between a tax credit and a tax deduction.
-A tax deduction is a reduction of your taxable income, meaning that for each dollar deducted, you will only reduce your federal tax burden by somewhere between $0.12 and $0.37 (depending on your tax bracket).
+Keep in mind that there is a difference between a tax credit and a tax deduction.
+A tax deduction is a reduction of your taxable income, meaning that for each dollar deducted, you will only reduce your federal tax burden by a percentage of that dollar (depending on your tax bracket).
 A tax credit is a dollar-for-dollar reduction in your tax burden, meaning a $1 credit reduces your tax burden by $1.

 Determine who will file your taxes